 - Your dog is on medication that may cause vomiting (stop giving the medication and call your vet).

 - You suspect your dog ingested a foreign body, such as a toy or clothing.

 - Your dog shows extreme lethargy or unresponsiveness.

-- You suspect your dog ingested a toxin.
+- You suspect your dog may have ingested a toxin.

-- Excessive amounts of blood are seen in the vomited material (mild blood spotting is not an emergency, but call the vet if it continues).
+- You see excessive amounts of blood in the vomited material (mild blood spotting is not an emergency, but call the vet if it continues).

-- Your dog's abdomen has a bloated appearance (it could be GDV aka "bloat" or something else serious).
+- Your dog's abdomen has a bloated appearance (it could be GDV aka "bloat" or something else that might be serious).

 - Your dog is having trouble breathing.

 - You're in doubt about whether your dog's condition is serious.

 If your dog vomits for more than one day, go to the vet immediately.
 This may be a sign of a gastrointestinal obstruction (like a foreign body) or another serious illness.
 As always, communication with your veterinarian is an essential part of keeping your dog healthy.

 Food and Water for Vomiting Dogs